QuirkyCort/tutorials/courses/110 Pybricks Basics/30 Arms and Claws/30 Dealing with Stalls.md

 Making your own arm / claw movement function with `wait=False` can make your robot more robust.
 If the arm / claw gets stuck on something, the robot can still continue with its mission.

-Do note that depending on how the arm / claw is stuck, continuing with the mission may still lead to failures, so this is not panacea.
+Note that depending on how the arm / claw is stuck, continuing with the mission may still lead to failures, so don't expect this to fix every problem.